Get an annual AARP membership for only $12. Limited time offer.

 Paratransit vehicles are often buses or even cabs, specifically equipped to handle wheelchairs and the like.
 They travel the same approximate routes as your local public transit, but are more flexible in their stops and will pick passengers up at their homes.

-In order to use paratransit, first you need to qualify under the Americans with Disabilities Act.
+To use paratransit, you first need to qualify under the Americans with Disabilities Act.
 In other words, you need to show that your mobility issues prevent you from taking regular public transit.
-Qualifications are different in different areas, but factors considered include:
+Qualifications are different in various areas, but factors considered include:

 • What your disability is